abmaurya07/backend_movie_dashboard/README.md

 - Cleans and validates data (gross earnings, year, rating, votes, runtime)
 - Removes existing movies to avoid duplicates
 - Bulk imports the cleaned movie data into the database

-**Note**: Ensure your virtual environment is activated and all dependencies are installed before running the script.

 ## API Endpoints